PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "He is not a man of honor," protested Relan.

-"Kid, you don't know this yet, but Men of Honor aren't really all that useful."
+"Kid, you don't know this yet, but Men of Honor aren't really all that useful.
+In particular, they make especially bad thieves."

 "He means to lead us into a trap and steal the contents of your precious bag," he said.

 "The bag is more precious than the contents, hey, wait a minute?
 Where is that weasely son-of-a-bitch?"
-Before they could even turn, they heard the sounds of a scuffle behind them.
+Before they could turn back, they heard the sounds of a scuffle behind them.

 "Ah, Gah, ah-Hah!" they heard Rattick say from around the corner.
 On the wall, grotesque statues cast by torches revealed two shadows with strange pointed ears grabbing at the cowled shadow of Rattick.
-The froze at the spectacle before them.
+Boltac and Relan froze at the spectacle before them.
 There were hisses and grunts, muffled curses and the sound of thudding blows.
-Then Rattick drew a sharp intake of breath and cried, "Save yourselves, I will hold them as long as I can!"
+Rattick cried, "Save yourselves, I will hold them as long as I can!"

 "We should help him," said Relan.

 "En-henh.
 You think he would help you?"
 Boltac said, already turning to run.
 Relan gripped his sword.
 For a moment he was trapped there.
-Torn between the desire to do the right thing, and the bald fact that he knew Rattick to be an evil man.
-He watched the shadows tear at each other for a moment.
+Torn between the desire to do the right thing, and his certain knowledge that Rattick was an evil man.
+For a moment, he watched the shadows tear at each other for a moment.
 Then he turn and ran.

-In an instant he caught up with the wheezing, slow-moving merchant.
-Straining under the weight of his brown sack, Boltac looked over at Relan and struggled to say, "If you feel raw about it kid, you can try and rescue him later."
+He quickly caught up with the wheezing, slow-moving Boltac.
+Straining under the weight of his brown sack, and his overloaded frame, Boltac looked at Relan and struggled to say, "If you feel raw about it kid, you can try and rescue him later."

 Relan ran ahead.
-Thinking that he was drawn to danger as the moth is drawn to the candle flame.
+Thinking that he was being drawn into danger as the moth is drawn to the candle flame.
+Yes, maybe this was it.
+Maybe this was his chance to be heroic.

-Where the corridor made a right angle bend, Relan came to a stop.
-The stone work had become more finished in this part of the cave system.
+The corridor came to a right angle bend.
+Relan skidded to a stop.
+The stone work was more finished in this part of the cave system.
 The rough edges had been broken off, and here and there, there was evidence of polishing and brickwork in places.
-Evidently, they were getting to somewhere.
+It gave Relan the impression that they were getting somewhere.
-From around the corner, Relan heard noise.

-He held up a hand so Boltac wouldn't run up behind him.
-But when he looked back he realized how silly that was.
+He held up a hand so Boltac wouldn't run past him.
+But when he looked back he realized how silly the gesture was.
 Boltac was limping down the corridor, panting heavily and dragging his sack behind him.
 When he saw that Relan was looking at him he nodded weakly and raised a hand.

 Relan drew his blade carefully, not making a sound.
 Then he peeked around the corner very carefully.
 His jaw dropped.
 And he moved backwards very slowly for fear that he might be seen.

 "Pssst," Relan said as he waved frantically to Boltac, "Hurry!"

 "Ennnnnn-heh," said Boltac as he put on all the hurry of which he was capable.
-By the time he reached where Relan was standing he was panting so heavily, Relan was afraid they would be heard.
-"Shhhhhh!"
+By the time he got to Relan Boltac was panting so heavily, Relan was afraid it would give them away.

+"Shhhhhh!" said Relan.

 "Kid.
-I. ain't. made… for running," Boltac said between gasps.
+I... ain't... made... for running," said Boltac between gasps.

 "Look!"
-Relan demanded.
+Relan commanded.
 Boltac raised his weary head and they both peered around the corner.
-It was Boltac's turn to drop his jaw.
+This time it was Boltac's turn to drop his jaw.

-He had thought they were in a large corridor before, but when he saw the massive passageway through which scores of Orcs were walking, his sense of scale was quickly and forcibly recalibrated.
+He had thought they were in a large corridor before, but when he saw the massive passageway around the corner, Boltac realized how wrong he was.
 Here, underground, was a massive corridor, wider than any street in Robrecht.
 It looked to have been hewn from the living rock itself.
 Large, interlocking arches graced the ceiling and descended in a series of gigantic columns that punctuated the center of the corridor.
+Scores of Orcs walked up and down through the long hallway.

-On the far side of the underground avenue, the comparatively small tunnel they were in continued.
-But between them and that tunnel was a space five wagons wide filled with Orcs.
-But not the snarling, ravening, bloodthirsty creatures that had descended on Robrecht.
+Through this gigantic passage, Orcs climbed and descended, leading wagons as they traveled.
+On the far side of the passage, Boltac could see that the side passage they were in continued on.
+But between them and the other side was a space five wagons wide, filled with Orcs.
+But these were not the snarling, ravening, bloodthirsty creatures that had descended on Robrecht.
 These Orcs looked positively, industrious?

 "What are they doing," Boltac wondered aloud.

-On the far side of the passage a steady stream of Orcs descended in well-gruntled, torch-carrying twos or threes.
+On one side,  a steady stream of Orcs descended in well-gruntled, torch-carrying groups of two or three.
 And closest to them, a crack of a whip and the straining grunts announced the approach of a heavily ladened wagon.
-They slunk deeper into the passage and watched a team of four orcs, yoked like oxen, pulling a crude wagon up the slope.
+They retreated into the shadows of the passage.
+From the corridor below, a team of four orcs, yoked like oxen, came into view pulling a crude wagon up the slope behind them.

-The wagon was filled with raw ore of some kind and by the light of the foul, pitch-smouldering torches on the front of the wagon, they could see an Orc with a whip sitting on the cargo.
+The wagon was filled with raw ore of some kind and by the light of the foul, pitch-smouldering torches on the front of the wagon, they could see that a fifth Orc sat on the cargo with a whip.

 Crack!
 Went the whip.
 "Horrrrrk!" complained one of the haulers.
 And the wagon rolled on.